 A safe, budget option for a safari in Tanzania is to travel in an overland truck with a group of young travellers like yourself.
 Overland travel companies book seats on their overland trucks and take anyone and everyone on adventure safaris through Africa.
 All you have to do is pick a trip.

 There is such an awesome vibe on the trucks.
 Definitely one of the best ways to travel for young female travellers.
-Great fun! almost 7 years ago
+Great fun! about 7 years ago